foolo/Regent/readme.md

 ### Create a Reddit application

-While logged into the Reddit account with which you want to run the agent, create a Reddit application on https://www.reddit.com/prefs/apps/
+Create a Reddit application on https://www.reddit.com/prefs/apps/

 Select "web app" and set the redirect URI to `http://localhost:8080`